 "Do children suffer for the sins of their parents?
 Absolutely.
 Have we suffered for the sins of our parents?
 Absolutely.
 I have no doubt that my children are suffering-- and will suffer-- for my sins.
 In this broken world, we are all victims of other people's sins.

 Is our fate then irreversibly determined by the sins that have been committed against us?
 Is there nothing we can do about it?
 Is there nothing that God is doing about it?

-But it is important that we place this in context.
-There is without doubt a current emergency.
+But it is important that we note the specific situation in which the exiles standing before Ezekiel was.
+There was without doubt a current emergency.
 There has been a long series of rebellions against Babylon, and it is the current rebellion that now brings the kingdom of Judah to the brink of disaster and ultimate jeopardy.
 So they bear immediate and personal responsibility.
 But they are arguing that Nebuchadnezzar's deportations have singled them out as being responsible for the rebellion and its tragedies.
 They therefore have no intention to acknowledge their own guilt, to therefore repent, and to live.
 Jeremiah had gone through this with King Zedekiah to no avail.

 God therefore had to deal with this matter of intergenerational responsibility which arose from Exodus 34: 7 and David's casual and flippant attempt to dismiss his responsibility for the death of Uriah.
 See 2 Samuel 11:25.
 Ezekiel answers all these questions for us and gives the true perspective on God's justice and individual responsibility.